How I Work

 Curious about my process or policies?
 Get all the answers here!

-If you are wanting me to come to your office, this can be done as well.
-Please note that off-site meetings for new clients are billable time for both meeting and drive time.
+If you are wanting me to come to your office or meet you for coffee, this can be done as well.
+Please note that off-site meetings for new clients are a billable time for both meetings and drive time.
 This is billed before our first meeting occurs.
-Video meetings are always an option and can be just as effective.

 This varies by project, but generally speaking approximately 10-14 days.
 If you need your project done sooner, a $75 rush fee will guarantee your project to be completed in 5 business days or sooner.